Azure-Samples/cognitive-services-python-sdk-samples/README.md

 4. Set up the environment variable `CONTENTMODERATOR_SUBSCRIPTION_KEY` with your key if you want to execute Content Moderator tests.
 You might override too `CONTENTMODERATOR_LOCATION` (westcentralus by default).
 4. Set up the environment variable `CUSTOMVISION_TRAINING_KEY` with your key if you want to execute CustomVision Training tests.
 4. Set up the environment variable `CUSTOMVISION_PREDICTION_KEY` with your key if you want to execute CustomVision Prediction tests.
-4. Set up the environment variable `INK_RECOGNITION_SUBSCRIPTION_KEY` with your key if you want to execute ink recognition tests.
+4. Set up the environment variable `INK_RECOGNIZER_SUBSCRIPTION_KEY` with your key if you want to execute ink recognition tests.

 ## Demo